 He has to make peace with his father.
 He’s taken the first step in accepting reality.
-It’s so hard for children who have gone through a difficult experience with a father.
-Now, of course, I hope that many of you, as you listen to this say, “I had a good father.”
+It’s so hard for children who’ve gone through a difficult experience with a father.
+Now, of course, I hope that many of you, as you listen to this, say, “I had a good father.”

-All right, number one then, you face the reality.
-Number two, you mourn the loss.
-It’s okay to cry about your past if that’s what you need to do, and the reason that you cry is because it could have been so different.
-There were longings that you had as a child that were never fulfilled.
+All right, number one: You face the reality.
+Number two: You mourn the loss.
+It’s okay to cry about your past, if that’s what you need to do.
+And the reason you cry is because it could have been so different.
+There were longings you had as a child that were never fulfilled.
 You could weep over those.
 Feel free to weep.
-You know, if you lost an arm we wouldn’t criticize you for crying.
+You know, if you lost an arm, we wouldn’t criticize you for crying.
 Some of you, God bless you, my heart aches for you because you’ve lost your childhood as a result of your father.
-And so as a result of that you face the loss and you accept it and recognize that things will not change.
+And so as a result of that, you face the loss and you accept it and recognize that things will not change.
 It is what it is despite the pain.
-And then what you do is you really do choose to forgive and lay it down.
+And then what you choose to do is you really do choose to forgive and lay it down.

 And how do you and I forgive?
-Our standard is we want to forgive others even as Jesus forgave us.
+Our standard is: We want to forgive others even as Jesus forgave us.
 Aren’t you glad for the fact that Jesus freely forgave us?
 Isn’t that wonderful?
-Is it not our responsibility to forgive as we are forgiven with or without our father’s cooperation?
-We hope that there can be reconciliation but in many instances there can’t be.
+Is it not our responsibility to forgive as we’re forgiven, with or without our father’s cooperation?
+We hope that there can be reconciliation, but in many instances there can’t be.
 And so what we choose to do is we say, “No longer am I going to be defined by my pain.”

 Now I’m going to speak to you candidly.
-Pretend I’m not speaking to a large crowd as I am today, but rather you are in my office and we’re looking at each other eye to eye and this is just between us.
-This is what I would say.
-“It’s so important that when you think about the past you not focus on the fact that all of your wounds have to be healed.
-You see, the problem with you and with me is we feel our wounds much more keenly than we feel our sin, therefore we don’t necessarily see that the real issue God has in mind, my friend, is holiness—a pursuit of God, with or without healing.
+Pretend I’m not speaking to a large crowd as I am today, but rather you’re in my office and we’re looking at each other eye to eye and this is just between us.
+This is what I would say: “It’s so important that, when you think about the past, you don’t focus on the fact that all of your wounds have to be healed.”
+You see, the problem is, with you and with me, we feel our wounds much more keenly than we feel our sin.
+Therefore we don’t necessarily see that the real issue God has in mind, my friend, is holiness—a pursuit of God, with or without healing.

-As I was preparing this message I was reminded of the time when I had many opportunities to speak to thousands of people at a time during the Promise Keeper era.
-And I was speaking in a large stadium to at least ten or fifteen thousand people, and explaining all of this to them, and then I gave an invitation.
-Hundreds of men – I don’t know how many - came forward but I remember all across the front men were weeping and crying up to God.
-And I remember one man who kept saying, “Dad, I forgive you.
+As I was preparing this message, I was reminded of a time when I had the opportunity to speak many times during the Promise Keepers era.
+And I was speaking to large stadium of at least ten or fifteen thousand people, and I was explaining all of this to them, and then I gave an invitation.
+Hundreds of men came forward.
+Hundreds—I don’t know how many—but I remember all throughout the front, men were weeping and crying up to God.
+And I remember one man who was sitting or was standing in this part of the crowd [motions with his left hand] and he kept saying, “Dad, I forgive you.
 Dad, I forgive you.”
-And I hope and pray that that was the beginning for those men to finally come to realize that their past should not define them, and even if some left still with their wounds that they should know that they could be men of God no matter how they were parented because as we learned in the first message, wherever sins abounds, there’s also grace alongside of sin.
+And I hope and pray that was the beginning for those men to finally come to realize that their past should not define them, and even if some left, still with their wounds, they should know they could be men of God no matter how they were parented because, as we learned in the first message, wherever sins abounds, there’s also grace alongside of sin.

-It might be unrealistic for me to give an invitation here today as was given at Promise Keepers, but I can’t help but think that up in the balcony, and listening by other means over the Internet and the radio there would be hundreds of people (maybe thousands) who say, “This message is for me.
+It might be unrealistic for me to give an invitation here today as was given at Promise Keepers, but I can’t help but think that up in the balcony, and listening by other means over the internet and the radio, there would be hundreds of people, maybe thousands, who say, “This message is for me.
 I am sick and tired of pursuing healing for my wounds as if that’s the greatest goal.”
-The greatest goal is to glorify God and to seek him.
-And despite all your imperfections and your inadequacies, who knows what God will do when you step out in faith and say, “Lord, help me to be the father that I should be?”
+The greatest goal is to glorify God and to seek Him.
+And despite all your imperfections and your inadequacies, who knows what God will do when you step out in faith and say, “Lord, help me to be the father that I should be.”
 So that’s a message for all of us, isn’t it?
-We all have to be reconciled to our parents—boys, girls, men and women?
+We all have to be reconciled to our parents—boys, girls, men, women.

 But now I’m speaking to the fathers once again directly.
 Suppose you’ve done that.
 What is the next step that you as a father should do?
 Well the next step is restoration—the restoration of broken relationships.
 Dad, you have to take the initiative here.
-You know the Bible says in 1 Peter 3:7, “Husbands, dwell with your wives according to knowledge, giving honor unto them as being the weaker vessel so that your prayers will not be hindered.”
+You know the Bible says in 1 Peter 3:7, “Husbands, live with your wives according to knowledge, giving honor unto them as being the weaker vessel so that your prayers will not be hindered.”
 What hinders prayer?
-Unresolved relationships!
+Unresolved relationships.
 Dad, you have to take the initiative.

 Jesus also gave an example of God the Father by telling a parable about a boy who ran away from home.
 The father welcomed him back without a lot of questions.
-He said, “Bring a ring and put it on his hand, and shoes on his feet, and give him a robe and bring hither the fatted calf, for this my son was dead and is alive.
+He said, “Bring a ring and put it on his hand, and shoes on his feet, and give him a robe, and bring hither the fatted calf and kill it, for this my son was dead and is alive.
 He was lost and is found.”

 That’s exactly what God will do for you today if you come to Jesus Christ.
 You’ll be welcomed into His family, but you have to come through Jesus because He’s the only one who is the Savior who died that we might be converted, and that we might be able to be forgiven and stand perfectly before God.
-God is able to change our circumstances by changing you and me if we are willing to give Him our hearts.
+God is able to change your circumstances by changing you (and me) if we are willing to give Him our hearts.

 Would you join me as we pray?

 Our Father, as we have looked over the responsibilities, how we deeply repent because all of us have been such imperfect fathers.
-But Father we cleave to You and to Your grace and to Your mercy.
+All of us.
+But Father we cleave to you and to your grace and to your mercy.